atbcb/ICTTestingBaseline/docs/07Images.md

 ### Test Instructions for 4.2.1
 1. Review the role of the meaningful image.
-1. Check that the role is image, or .
+1. Check that the role is image.

 #### Test Results
 * If any of the above checks fail, then this SC fails

 ## Test Procedures
 ### Selector
-Functional Images used to initiate actions
+Functional Images used to initiate actions <<this may be better under interactive elements? links, buttons, image maps

 ### Test Instructions for 1.1.1
 1. Review the accessible name and accessible description properties of the functional image.